Burt Bacharach, George Ezra soundtrack sunny Glastonbury

-GLASTONBURY, England British singer-songwriter George Ezra and Burt Bacharach, a pop legend almost four times his age, entertained huge crowds at the Glastonbury Festival on Saturday.
+GLASTONBURY, England, June 27 British singer-songwriter George Ezra and Burt Bacharach, a pop legend almost four times his age, entertained huge crowds at the Glastonbury Festival on Saturday.

 Ezra's sun-drenched set included hits "Budapest", which he premiered on a smaller set at the festival two years ago, "Blame It On Me", and a cover of Macy Gray's "I Try".